 It can also be used to find the cause of recent changes in:

 A sigmoidoscopy is one type of test used to screen for colorectal cancer.
-Health experts
+Many health

-recommend both men and women follow a colorectal cancer screening schedule starting
+experts recommend both men and women at average risk follow a colorectal cancer screening

-at age 50.
-Talk with your healthcare provider about a screening schedule that is best
+age 45.
+Talk with your healthcare provider about a screening schedule that's best

 for you.
 Many choices are available to screen for colon cancer.